maovidal/buildroot_external_kivy/README.md

 # Use of the images produced

-The current produced images are quite yer to be polished.
+The current produced images are yet to be polished.

 - SSH access as been enabled for user `root` with password `1`
 - There is a folder `kivyapp` that have some very simple `hello world` test.